planetfederal/workshops/workshops/geogig/doc/source/cmd/commit.rst

       # On branch master
       # Changes to be committed:
-      #   (use "geogit reset HEAD <path/to/fid>..." to unstage)
+      #   (use "geogig reset HEAD <path/to/fid>..." to unstage)
       #
+      #      modified  bikepdx
       #      modified  bikepdx/6703
       # 2 total.

-   .. todo:: Why 2 total?
+   .. note:: If you're wondering why there are two changes to be committed when we have only changed a single feature, it is referring to the feature and its parent tree (the layer itself).

 #.
 Finally, we are ready to commit this change:

    .. code-block:: console

-      geogig commit -m "The Sellwood Gap is now open"
+      geogig commit -m "The Sellwood Gap has now been fixed"

    ::

       100%
-      [576af055303bccba2c0f7257bc92d3edcd10322e] The Sellwood Gap is now open Committed, counting objects...0 features added, 1 changed, 0 deleted.
+      [576af055303bccba2c0f7257bc92d3edcd10322e] The Sellwood Gap has now been fixed Committed, counting objects...0 features added, 1 changed, 0 deleted.

 #.
 Your change has been made.